Xrischo/click-click/README.md

-Currently using all these for my uni projects and coding stuff
+Just some old stuff from my first days in uni